Nature’s Stimulant: How Caffeine Can Enhance Your Lifestyle

 To caffeinate or not?

-Provided no more than 500mg per day of caffeine is consumed in divided doses or, better yet, used strategically (cycled and used strictly to aid intensive physical activity – for example, 300mg prior to working out), this ever-popular stimulant could be just the performance booster you have been looking for.
+Provided no more than 500mg per day of caffeine is consumed in divided doses, or better yet, used strategically, this ever-popular stimulant could be just the performance booster you have been looking for.
 As it only becomes toxic at around 12g, or around 80 cups of coffee, per 176 lb person per day, caffeine is one of the least problematic, yet most effective performance drugs available today.
 Better yet, it does not require a prescription.
 Nor will your coffee stash earn you a prison term.
 With that in mind, it perhaps comes as no surprise that coffee is the second most traded commodity after oil.

 Yet caffeine is addictive and comes with a host of (albeit relatively harmless) side effects (headaches, lethargy) lasting between 7-12 days upon cessation.
 To get the most from caffeine, consume it in the early part of the day and refrain from it in the hours before bed.
 Caffeine can also be cycled (for example, tapered to 1-2 cups of coffee per day and then increased to 6-7 over 4-5 day cycles) to boost its effectiveness.
 All in all, caffeine can be a great training partner.
 Use it to maximize your performance, not only in the gym, but in the arena of life.